 Continuing down to the campsite, and the entry of the campsite is executed perfectly.
 You drive up a slight mound with the view slightly obstructed by low hanging trees.
 Only once you’re up and over that mound, you’ll realise how epic this campsite is.
 Massive cliff edges shooting straight up from your feet and in every direction you look there is another cliff edge as big if not bigger than the last.
 Once you’ve picked your camp spot and set up, and then fuelled up with some grub, you’re good to go exploring.

 Adventures In Every Direction

 Wherever you walk you won’t be let down.
 Keep in mind it’s either going to be a decent walk to a good lookout, or, as we did, you go off the general track and literally walk as straight up as you can, up any hill or cliff face you can.
-(NB.
-This option is only for those experienced at navigation and overnight bush survival… You never know what can happen, so don’t be reckless if you’re inexperienced and stay on the tracks.)

 The track we went up was based off eyesight from what we thought looked safe and walkable.
 We walked for about 40 minutes and we were climbing the whole time, so we knew there had to be some sort of rewarding view at the end.

 Through the bush scrub and rock forests, half caves from rock faces that have fallen, and over some decent rock faces, we made it to what we decided to call the ‘top’, but I assure you if we were able to climb up a vertical rock face, we could’ve gone higher.

 Keen for something to get the adrenalin rushing?
 Read: Starlight Canyon